petarjonjic/Volunteer-Management-Software/README.md

 # Volunteer Management Software

 University project for managing volunteer activities, task assignments, and reporting.
-Developed as part of the **Software Engineering** course at the Faculty of Organization and Informatics, University of Zagreb.
+Currently being developed as part of the **Software Engineering** course at the Faculty of Organization and Informatics, University of Zagreb.

 ## 📋 Project Overview
 The software simplifies volunteer management for organizations by providing functionalities such as: